Mice Control & Exterminator in NJ & FL

 What do mice look like and why are they concerning?

 Mice are small rodents that have a pointed snout, rounded ears, and a body-length tail.
 Most often, mice inside a home or business will be house mice or deer mice.
 White-footed mice may also be encountered.
-House mice have short gray or brown hair and scaly, single colored tails.
+A house mouse would have short gray or brown hair and scaly, and a single colored tail.

 They can grow up to 20 cm long.
 Deer mice have bicolored hair on their bodies that is brownish-reddish, and they can grow to be between 7 and 10 cm long.
 Like their bodies, their hairy tails are bicolored, being dark on top and light on bottom.
 White-footed mice also have bicolored tails, but their tails and back feet are shorter than that of deer mice.
 All mice can spread human diseases through their urine, saliva, or droppings.
 Mouse droppings are rod-shaped and pointed on each end.
 Deer mice and white-footed mice are especially concerning, as they are known to carry Hantavirus.

 Where do mice live?